 I did my first cam show in 2013.
 My graduate assistantship had ended, and I was looking for ways to pay rent while finished my comprehensive exams and tried to figure out if wanted to write a dissertation.
 I thought it might be a convenient part-time gig that I could fit in between school work and other small jobs I picked up.
 I was also just curious about it and whether I could make it work.

 The fact that it was live made it feel safe.
-I didn’t expect a large audience, so the odds of someone I knew wondering in my chatroom seemed pretty low.
+I didn’t expect a large audience that you can expect in a strip club if you are female or male stripper, so the odds of someone I knew wondering in my chatroom seemed pretty low.
 And, once I logged off, I’d be out of sight.
 In any case, it wasn’t very successful.

 Not long after I started playing around with camming, I met Jessie (my now wife).
 She wanted to try camming with me.
 I quickly realized that, as a couple, the context had shifted.
 The typical size of the chatroom exploded from around a dozen to hundreds.
 Exposure was now a real consideration.
 What if we were recognized?
 Again, we consoled ourselves thinking that these shows were ephemeral and were limited to the audience of few specific sites.

 Then, one day, we Googled our username.
 We were shocked to find pages full of screenshots and recorded shows spread across numerous sites that we didn’t recognize.
 I felt naive, even stupid, that I didn’t realize our performances were being so thoroughly documented.
 It’s not as though I didn’t know it was possible to capture and save streaming video, it just didn’t occur to me that anyone would be motivated to do so.
 We were struggling to attract enough tips and viewers to make even minimum wage.